eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-invite-member-to-github-org.md

 GitHub User:
 <!-- Please fill in the GITHUB-USER-ID -->

-Vouching person: <!-- Please fill in your GitHub-Teams Maintainer GITHUB-USER-ID or the Product Owners GITHUB-USER-ID -->
+Vouching person: <!-- Please fill in your Catena-X NG GitHub-Teams Maintainer GITHUB-USER-ID or the Product Owners GITHUB-USER-ID -->
 <!-- Info: Who can verify that the new user is a Member of Catena-X -->